pirhosoft/UnityUtilities/README.md

 **ListDisplay**

-Add this to a SerializableList derived type to show a much more user friendly list editor than Unity's default.
+Add this to a SerializedList or SerializedArray derived type to show a much more user friendly list editor than Unity's default.
 The implementation is based on Unity's undocumented ReorderableList class with lots of improvements.

 Configuration properties: